Pakistani Imran Khan openly accuses the army of trying to destroy his party - ExBulletin

 Khan said the country’s most powerful spy agency, the military’s Inter Services Intelligence (ISI), was deeply involved in the crackdown.

-Khan said he tried to contact the army for talks to find a way out of the current crisis, but got no response and did not know why the army chief , General Asim Munir, was “obsessed” with his sidelining.
+Khan said he tried to contact the army for talks to find a way out of the current crisis, but got no response and did not know why the army chief , General Asim Munir, was determined to put him aside.

-Before becoming army chief in November 2022, Munir served as head of the ISI – a post he was suddenly removed from in 2019 when Khan was prime minister.
+Before becoming army chief in November 2022, Munir served as head of the ISI, a position from which he was abruptly removed in 2019 when Khan was prime minister.

 Khan himself was ousted from office in a parliamentary vote last year which he says was orchestrated by top Pakistani generals.
 The army denies this.

-No official reason was given for Munir’s early exit, but Khan acknowledged in the interview, for the first time, that he had wanted him out of the role.
+No official reason was given for Munirs’ premature exit, but Khan acknowledged in the interview, for the first time, that he had wanted him out of the role.

 Munir was then selected as the country’s chief general by Khan’s successor and political rival, Prime Minister Shehbaz Sharif.